Monitoring a Mini Forest

 Mini Forests, also called the Miyawaki method is an approach to plant a dense area with diverse native trees and shrubs.
 This method lacks research on its application and ecological outcomes in southern Ontario, Canada.

-Green Venture, in collaboration with partners like the Vineland Research and Innovative Centre, the City of Hamilton Forestry Section, and Green Communities Canada, aims to provide data for Mini Forests in this region.
+Green Venture, in collaboration with partners like the Vineland Research and Innovative Centre, the City of Hamilton Forestry Section, and Green Communities Canada, conducted a multiyear study for Mini Forests in this region.
 Our field research involves studying:

 • tree growth rates